betterscientificsoftware/bssw.io/Articles/Blog/BSSwFellowshipAnnouncement2020.md

 ### Contribute to the BSSw Site
 Also, we want and need contributions from the international community for the BSSw site.
 If you have expertise that can help other scientific software teams, we encourage you to contribute an article or pointer to good work.
 See details on [how to contribute to BSSw](https://bssw.io/pages/what-to-contribute-content-for-better-scientific-software).

+### Author bio
+Hai Ah Nam is coordinator of the BSSw Fellowship Program, a member of the IDEAS-ECP team, and a computational physicist at Los Alamos National Laboratory.
+Her  background includes computational low-energy nuclear physics, large-scale scientific computing, and high-performance computing.
+She is an advocate for developer productivity and software sustainability and has been one of the organizers of the [DOE Performance, Portability and Productivity Annual Meetings](https://doep3meeting2019.lbl.gov) for three years.

 <!---
 Publish: yes